Your Analyst for Midstream & Dividend Cashflow

 Minimum Volume Commitments (MVCs)

 Producers guarantee a minimum throughput volume over a defined period, with deficiency payments owed if volumes fall short.
 MVCs protect the midstream operator during periods of production decline or upstream capital discipline.
+They are particularly common in gathering agreements tied to specific producing basins.

-Key Metrics
+Key Metrics for Midstream Analysis

 - Distribution Coverage Ratio (DCR) — Distributable Cash Flow (DCF) divided by total distributions paid.
 A DCR of 1.0x means the company is paying out exactly what it earns.
 We look for 1.3x or higher, indicating a comfortable buffer and room for distribution growth.